Bilkent2024-CS102/UniversitySync/README.md

 The current diagram is as follows:
 ![image](https://github.com/Bilkent2024-CS102/UniversitySync/assets/74462484/a7393158-4514-4c0d-9c43-e33cbf067b0e)
-(how the uml be in the final? from planttext or from auto generated uml by IntelliJ?)

 You can download and zoom it.
-But after we completely agree on the diagram, we can divide it into smaller parts for convenience.
+Note that the image here is not the final version of the uml but rather a demonstration to how to display the uml.

 ## Requirements and steps for the database to work properly:
 This project uses a MySQL database hosted locally.
 To be able to run the program with the database, you need to do following: